Dutch appeals court upholds landmark climate case ruling

 “We won on every single point.
 And it was a very good explanation of the urgency of what is necessary and that states in industrial countries should do between a 25-40 percent CO2 reduction,” Minnesma said after the ruling.

-“The court also said maybe 40 percent is necessary but in this case we only asked for 25 percent so they didn’t make a judgment on that,” she added.
-“But they clearly said that climate change is a very urgent problem with enormous risks so the state should do at least the minimum.”
+She said the court “clearly said that climate change is a very urgent problem with enormous risks so the state should do at least the minimum.”

-Since the original judgment, a new Dutch government has pledged to reduce emissions by 49 percent by 2030, but it has yet to nail down exactly how to reach that target.
+Since the original judgment, a new Dutch government has pledged to reduce emissions by 49 percent by 2030, but it has yet to nail down exactly how to reach that target and how to foot the bill.
 Urgenda argues that the government — and other countries — need to do more sooner than 2030 to prevent serious consequences of climate change.

 Minnesma had a few suggestions for lawmakers, such as lowering the maximum speeds on some Dutch highways and shutting down coal-fired power stations.